Choosing a Caravan

-You will find more floor space in a 4m-long caravan with a full awning than a 7m ’van without.
-The combination is likely to be significantly cheaper, easier to tow and use less fuel to reach your destination.
-The awning is also a great place to put your wet clothes and boots if you are caught in the rain.
+You will find more floor space in a 4m-long caravan with a full awning than a 7m van without.
+The combination could work out cheaper, easier to tow and may use less fuel to reach your destination.
+The awning is also a good space to put wet clothes and boots when the weather’s inclement.

 When you’re not on holiday

 It’s likely you will need to store your caravan for more of the year than then time it’s on a pitch, so where will you keep it when you’re not travelling?
 There are ’vans that can fit in a standard garage, known as folding caravans or pop-tops.
-These also have a lower profile on the road, making them more fuel-efficient to tow.
-For an even lower unit, you could look at a folding camper.
+These also have a lower profile on the road, making them more stable and fuel-efficient to tow.
+There are also folding campers.

 Hiring a caravan

 It is possible to hire a caravan before investing in your own.
 Look in one of the caravan magazines at the newsagent or online – but be aware this is not a cheap option and you’ll still need an appropriate towcar and the correct driving licence.

 The size and weight of a ’van is no indication of the number of people who can sleep inside.
 Many couples choose to travel in a luxurious two-berth with a kitchen and washroom to rival those at home.